himanshu-sarkar/quiz-game/README.md

 # Quiz Game

 A simple terminal-based quiz game built in Python.
-10 questions, multiple choice, score tracking, and a replay option — no libraries except `random`.
+10 questions, multiple choice, score tracking, hint system, and a replay option — no libraries except `random`.

 Built as my **third Python project** to practice writing and using functions.